-Hyperlipidemia referred to a condition that occurs as a result of the elevation of blood lipid level.
+Hyperlipidemia refers to a condition that occurs because of the elevation of blood lipid level.
 This condition can also be linked to the hardening of the arteries and some other serious health conditions such as heart failure, stroke, and peripheral artery disease.
 This condition can be life threatening if it is not properly treated and managed.

 Andrographis paniculata and Caesalpinia sappan ethanol extracts were tested on high fat fed rats [15].
-At the end of the study, it was discovered from the lipid profiles that no significant differences was observed in the cholesterol levels between the groups of rats tested, but there was an increase in their triglyceride levels [15].
+At the end of the study, it was discovered from the lipid profiles that no significant differences were observed in the cholesterol levels between the groups of rats tested, but there was an increase in their triglyceride levels [15].

-Result showed that the triglyceride levels in A. paniculata is (262.53 ± 159.34) , in Caesalpinia sappan is (188.7 ± 42.0) , A. paniculata and Caesalpinia sappan 100mg (176.59 ± 35.42) , and A. paniculata and Caesalpinia sappan 200mg (135.31 ± 27.76) were significantly different from the normal group (p<0.05).
+Result showed that the triglyceride levels in A. paniculata is $(262.53 \pm 159.34)$ , in Caesalpinia sappan is $(188.7 \pm 42.0)$ , A. paniculata and Caesalpinia sappan 100 mg $(176.59 \pm 35.42)$ , and A. paniculata and Caesalpinia sappan 200 mg $(135.31\pm 27.76)$ were significantly different from the normal group (p<0.05).
 The A. paniculata -treated group showed significantly lower High Density Lipoproteins (HDL) and Low Density Lipoproteins (LDL) [15].